Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 When it comes to selling digital products, Ecwid caters for sales of files and digital subscriptions.

 With regard to files, you can sell products that are up to 25GB in size on all Ecwid paid-for plans.
-This limit compares very positively with those applied by competing solutions like BigCommerce and Shopify (which cap digital file sizes at 512MB and 5GB respectively).
+This limit compares very positively with those applied by competing solutions I’ve reviewed — for example BigCommerce and Shopify, which cap digital file sizes at 512MB and 5GB respectively.

 As for subscriptions, this is possible if you use Lightspeed Payments or Stripe as your payment gateway.
 There are lots of billing cycles available for selling subscriptions — daily, weekly, biweekly, monthly, quarterly, biannually or annually.